 The Social Security Administration (SSA) has moved September’s payment to Friday, August 30.
 As a result, low-income elderly, disabled individuals, and some qualifying children will not receive their monthly benefits on September 1.

-Importance of SSI payments
+Importance of Supplemental Security Income payments

 For many Supplemental Security Income recipients, these payments are crucial.
 Without them, most seniors, people with disability, and children recipients would find it challenging to live comfortably due to insufficient funds or resources.
 Approximately 7 million low-income Americans meet specific criteria and receive SSI benefits from the SSA.